justinmeiners/efficient-programming-with-components/10_binary_counter.md

         a * b = b * a

-    In Chapter 9.1 of "From Mathematics to Generic Programming", Alex shows a neat geometric proof of the commutativity of positive integers:
+    In Chapter 9.1 of "From Mathematics to Generic Programming", Alex gives a neat visual proof of the commutativity of positive integers:

                       * * *
         * * * * *     * * *